adamk72/consulting_website/src/pages/resume.md

 Apr 2021 - Present @ _Austin, TX_

-- As part of this small company, provided multi-hat services including frontend software development using TypeScript, React, and Tailwind CSS frameworks and writing the primary UI for several client projects.
+- Provided multi-hat services including business development, project management, and software coding.
+Collaborated with potential clients to determine a good client-consultant fit while developing time and cost estimates for their respective budgets and needs to ensure project success.
-- Managed and mentored a team of 4-5 developers of various skill levels in development best practices, including creating CD pipelines to provide constant and live progress updates for our clients.
+- Managed and mentored a team of 4-5 developers of various skill levels in development best practices, including establishing continuous delivery pipelines for consistent and transparent client updates.
-- Developed time and cost estimates for potential clients based on their respective budgets and needs.
-Worked to discover if there was a good client-consultant fit to ensure project success.
+- Authored the initial UI for several client projects using TypeScript, React, and Tailwind CSS frameworks.

 ### ERP Solutions Consultant